Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 The Hunt when paired with the

 Voidrush talent.
-Therefore, it's

-very important to plan around your
+Due to these factors, it's very important to plan around your

-Void Metamorphosis windows, ideally
+Void Metamorphosis windows, ideally having some Souls already generated on

-having some Souls already generated on the ground to leverage after entry.
+the ground to leverage after entry.
+While transformed, any Souls gathered

-While transformed, any Souls gathered after 40 disappear, so avoid holding
+after 40 disappear, so avoid holding onto

-Collapsing Star for too long.
+Collapsing Star casts for

 Collapsing Star